 Women’s role in Ireland’s history is an important one but often than not their contributions haven’t always been acknowledged as they should be.
 Sarah Costigan offers visitors an insight into some of Ireland’s famous female pioneers.

 Here you will discover the story of some of the most influential Irish women.
 This is definitely a worthwhile experience for anyone whos interest in women’s history.

 St. Stephens Green Walking Tour

-Next, starting at this museum you can take part in the superb walking tour of St. Stephens Green every Saturday and Sunday morning from 11 am.
+Starting at this museum you can take part in the superb walking tour of St. Stephens Green, every Saturday and Sunday morning from 11 am.
 St. Stephen’s Green is a beautiful park area in Dublin that has played a key role in Irish history.

-The tour as such offer visitors an insight into its role in Irish history.
-Such as many people might not know the famous writer James Joyce studied here.
+The tour offer visitors an insight into how St. Stephens Green played a fundamental role in Irish history.
+Such as, many people might not know the famous writer James Joyce studied here.
 The square has long played a dramatic backdrop for public and private events.

 The tour begins with an introduction back at the museum, then a 60-minute local guided tour of St. Stephens Green.
-Always a popular attraction so makes sure you buy tickets online to avoid disappointment.
+Always a popular attraction, so make sure you buy tickets online to avoid disappointment.